waveform80/picraft/docs/recipes.rst

 venerable file format from `Alias|Wavefront`_.
 It's a simple text-based format that defines the vertices, faces, and other aspects of a model, including the materials of the model.
-The picraft library includes a rudimentary parser and renderer for this format which can be used to render such models as blocks in the Minecraft world.
+The picraft library includes a rudimentary parser and renderer for this format (in the :class:`~picraft.render.Model` class) which can be used to render such models as blocks in the Minecraft world.

 Below is an example object file, which defines the walls and ceiling of a house.